flyingcircusio/doc/src/reference/security/data-protection.rst

 **Measures for separation ensure that data that is collected for separate purposes must be processed separately.**

-To separate data from different customers the Flying Circus facilitates visualization: both virtual machines (to separate execution context) and SAN (to separate storage) ensure that customers can only access data belonging to them.
+To separate data from different customers the Flying Circus facilitates virtualization: both virtual machines (to separate execution context) and SAN (to separate storage) ensure that customers can only access data belonging to them.
 Within a single machine access to different files and processes is available using